mlaass/point_in_polygon/README.md

 - Eigen (dense matrix and eigenvalues) libeigen3-dev

-Then I create `flat_point` data structures and bind them as geometry to a coordinate system - so I can run boost geometry on memory areas.
+Then we create `flat_point` data structures and bind them as geometry to a coordinate system - so we can run boost geometry on memory areas.

-Value_maker is created on bulk loading to make a point a box - then I can bulk load r-tree without copy.
+`value_maker` is created on bulk loading to make a point a box - then we can bulk load r-tree without copy.

 Zonal-Key is then intended for 2D extracts (e.g. Twitter) is only of limited use here, but can be generalized to 3D.